 Historical validation (2000-present)

-Verify project eligibility with 25 years of baseline data.
+Verify project eligibility with 25 years of historic data.
 Identify ineligible parcels before registration, not after credit issuance.

 Annual monitoring

 Track biomass changes every year, not every 5-7 years.
-Detect drought, fire, or harvest events in the same year they occur.
+Detect losses owing to drought, fire, or harvest events in the same year they occur.

 Independent measurement